tef/remarkable/README.txt

 	i.e similar to how RST/GFM works.

+	Why ::?
+I'm copying it from Restructured Text.

 Rule 5: Markup arguments have two forms: Positional and named

 	[foo] passes the arg "foo". [name=foo], is the named form.